kguay/kevinguay.com/website/content/posts/ansible-os-version.md

 +++
-title = "Ansible OS Distribution and Version" date = "2017-12-26" description = "Print out the distro and version for Fedora, CentOS, and Red Hat hosts" tags = [ "Ansible", "HTML" ]
+title = "Ansible OS distribution and version" date = "2017-12-26" description = "Print out the distro and version for Fedora, CentOS, and Red Hat hosts" tags = [ "Ansible", "HTML" ]